watson-intu/self-sdk/docs/workshops-devcon/4/lab-docs/workshop_4.md

 ## 5. Modifying plans to have the telephony service call your phone number

-1. From the directory where you installed Self, navigate to the `./etc/shared/plans` directory.
+1. From the directory where you installed Self, navigate to the `./etc/shared/plans` **CHANGE THE PATH** directory.
 If you used the Installer and you are using a **Mac**, the directory is: `/Applications/IBM/Self/latest`.
 If you are using **Windows**, it is: `C:\Users\{user}\AppData\LocalLow\IBM\Self\{latest_version}`.
 2. Open the `default.json` file.
 3. Browse through the different plans, and notice how plans can have different preconditions based on the data that is represented.
 For example, look at the first plan called "dialog_answer".
 It contains a set of preconditions (key is m_PreConditions) that must be answered for that plan to execute.
 The first parameter, the array with the key m_Params, in that precondition states that the data being analyzed must have a format as "{"answer" : {"response" : ["some value"] }, }", where the array in response must not be equal to null, while the second precondition states the response array must not have a key of "id" in the response array.
-3. Search for a plan called "outgoing_call", and change the value of m_ToNumber in the second action to your phone number.
+4. Search for a plan called **outgoing_call**, and change the value of **m_ToNumber** in the second action to your phone number (Be sure to include country code first i.e. **1555333213**).
 Now, look at the actions for this plan.
 The first action will have Intu "Dialing", while the second action will carry out the execution to call the number specified.
-4. **Run Intu**.
+5. **Run Intu**.
 (In the directory where you installed Intu, if you're using a Mac, right-click on the Intu Manager and select Open.
 If you're using Windows, double-click on the Intu Manager to run it.
 If a security warning is displayed, accept the risk and open the file.
 Select the Windowed checkbox, accept the other default values, and click Play!.
 If a security warning is displayed, accept the risk.
 The Intu Manager page is displayed.
 Click Log In.
 You are prompted to return to the Intu Manager application.)
 Click **Manage Intu**.
 A new Intu Tooling sign-in page is displayed.
 Click Log in.
-5. Click on the **small grey swipe icon** next to your device to **restart Intu**.
+6. Click on the **small grey swipe icon** next to your device to **restart Intu**.
-6. Ask Intu "Can you call me".
+7. Ask Intu "Can you call me".
 When your phone rings, answer it, and have a conversation with Intu.
 Say "Tell me a joke".
 You should hear Watson tell you a joke.
 You can continue to talk or hang up.

 ## After DevCon ends